outscale/oapi-cli/README.md

 ```bash
 oapi-cli DeleteTags --ResourceIds '["ID0", "ID1"]' --Tags.0.Key k0 ..Value v0 --Tags.1.Key k1 ..Value v1
 ```
-is the same as but using [] syntaxe for `ResourceIds`, and without cascade argument, but in color.
+Is the same as the line below but using [] syntax for `ResourceIds`, and without cascade argument, but in color.
 ```bash
 oapi-cli --color DeleteTags --ResourceIds[] "ID0" --ResourceIds[] "ID1"  --Tags.0.Key k0 --Tags.0.Value v0 --Tags.1.Key k1 --Tags.1.Value v1
 ```
-and the same as, using osc-cli-like notation
+and is the same as this below, using osc-cli-like notation
 ```bash
 oapi-cli DeleteTags --ResourceIds '["ID0", "ID1"]'  --Tags '[{"Key": "k0", "Value": "v0"}, {"Key": "k1", "Value": "v1"}]'
 ```